 }

-Replace <GATEWAY_ID> with the gateway_id value from your Terraform output. --service bedrock-agentcore specifies the service name for SigV4 signing, and --region is the signing region.
+Replace <GATEWAY_ID> with the value of gateway_id from the Terraform output. --service bedrock-agentcore is the service name for SigV4 signature, and --region is the region for signing.

-If you're adding it directly from Claude Code, you can also use the following command:
+If you want to add it directly from Claude Code, you can use the following command:

 claude mcp add --transport stdio agentcore-gateway -- \